JoseBalado/Spanish-Logicians-at-the-University-of-Paris/index.md

 ### Contact me

-If you are interested in contributing to this project, please reach out to us using the form below.
+If you are interested in contributing to this project, please reach out to me using the form below.
 I look forward to collaborating with you!

 <form
   action="https://formspree.io/f/myzkazvk"